JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 ## Getting Started!
 Before we get jamming, let's make sure you're all tuned up!
 To get the most out of this session, you'll need to have a few things working in your environment:

-1. The Flutter developer environment setup to your flavor of IDE (I love VSCode, myself):
+1. The Flutter developer environment setup to your flavor of IDE (I love VSCode, myself): [Getting Started with Flutter](https://flutter.dev/docs/get-started/install)
+1.

 ## 1. Pre-Requisites: Setting The Stage
 1. Overview of Amplify-CLI Installation